okjodom/VancouverBitdevs.github.io/_posts/2022-06-16-vancouver-socratic-02.md

 ---

 ## Announcements
 Please join us for our next Socratic Seminar.
-A special thank you to our sponsors [Adaptech Group](https://adaptechgroup.com/),for food, refreshments and event space.
+A special thank you to our sponsors [Adaptech Group](https://adaptechgroup.com/) and [Bull Bitcoin](https://www.bullbitcoin.com/), for food, refreshments and event space.

 ## Presentation